lhotanok/Shoppero/README.md

 Single page web application providing easy-to-use shopping list.
 Add new items to the list, edit their amount or delete the unnecessary ones.
 Organize the items according to your needs - you can swap their position using the specialized `swap button`.

 The list items are stored in the MySQL database.
 Operations of amount editing and item's deleting are performed asynchronously (using standard AJAX and Rest API).
+New item addition is implemented by PHP form processing.

 ## App overview
 <img src=".\documentation\gallery\overview.png"/>